-Our chief executive officer and chairman, Mark E. Jones, is a member of our Compensation Committee.
+Our chief executive officer and chairman, Mark E. Jones, was a member of our Compensation Committee during the 2021 fiscal year and until February 2, 2022, as permitted by Nasdaq's controlled company rules.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of a compensation committee (or other committee performing that function) of any other entity that has an executive officer serving as a member of our Board of Directors.
+See Board Committees-Compensation Committee" above for additional information regarding the Board of Directors' decision to make the entire Compensation Committee independent.